This post contains affiliate links. Thank you for supporting this blog!

 Planners, Google Calendar and iCalendar all serve their unique purpose in organizing our lives.
 However, it is much more difficult to forget or ignore a meeting, task or errand if it’s staring at you in the face.
 Whether you live with roommates or by yourself, a wall calendar is the easiest way to get a good feel for how your week is looking.
 Another bonus of a wall calendar is that they can serve as a wall decor piece and/or a control center in your apartment.
 You can get a small console table and put a tray to holds keys on it or mail.
 Regardless of what else is near the calendar, you want to position it in a place that you walk by or look at frequently.
 For us, that’s in the kitchen.

-We found these 8.5 x 11 chalkboard paper wall decals in packs of 4 at the At Home near us.
+We found these 8.5 x 11 chalkboard paper wall decals in packs of 4 at the At Home near us, but you can also find them on Amazon.
 They are easily customizable and come clean off the wall.
 In the past, we have also used paper wall calendars that show an entire month at a time.

 (More on the blog: College Tips From a Recent Graduate)

 A Hand Vacuum